PDM4AR/exercises/docs/14-multiagent_collection.md

    - `available_goals`: A mapping of goal IDs to `SharedGoalObservation` objects (only includes goals not yet collected), each containing:
      - `occupancy`: The goal's polygon footprint

-:warning: Only players and available goals within the sensor range and line-of-sight are included in `SimObservations` (see [Observations and Sensors](#obs-sensor) below).
+:warning: Only players and available goals within the sensor range and line-of-sight are included in `SimObservations` (see [Observations and Sensors](#obs-sensor) below for details).

 #### Simulation loop
 At the beginning of the simulation, the method `on_episode_init` is called for each agent.